alexkatzen/phase-0-tracks/web_dev/request_cycle/http_requests.md

   * **500 -- Internal Server Error** : Generic error message, given when an unexpected condition was encountered and no other information is available.
   * **503 -- Service Unavailable** : The web server is unavailable due to some circumstance e.g. it is restarting or in the middle of doing something (like down for maintenance)
   * **504 -- Gateway Timeout** : Indicates a proxy server timed out when trying to communicate with a secondary server.

+---

+### What is the difference between a GET request and a POST request?
+When might each be used?

+The basic difference is in what they are typically used for:
+  * **GET** Requests data from a specified resource. **For retrieving data.**
+  * **POST** Submits data to be processed to a specified resource. ** For writing data.**

+More detail:
+  * **Both** convey data to the server

+**GET**
+  * Default method for forms.
+  * Data is sent via the URL, meaning there are restrictions on length of the data sent.
+  * Not as secure / does not encrypt information.
+  * Can be cached.

+**POST**
+  * Data not encrypted, but is hidden from view.
+  * Data sent in separate header file (vs in the URL).
+  * NOT cached.
+  * No restriction on data type.

+---

+### What is a cookie (the technical kind, not the delicious kind)?
+How does it relate to HTTP requests?

+Cookies are small pieces of data sent by the server and saved in the client in order to manage stateful information, primarily:
+  * Session management (e.g. user login, shopping carts)
+  * User preferences
+  * Tracking (e.g. analytics)

+ When a HTTP requests is received, the server can optionally set a cookie by sending a Set-Cookie header with the response.
+From that point on, the cookie's value is sent alongside HTTP requests that are made to the same server.